South London Partnership: Change Without Change

 Building capacity and capability to lead change

-The group grew its understanding and confidence to successfully presented a coherent approach to colleagues across services and senior managers This was by no means straightforward.
+The group grew its understanding and confidence to successfully present a coherent approach to colleagues across services and senior managers This was by no means straightforward.
 Negative comments in the background, and passive and active challenges within the group could have derailed progress.
 However, our independent coordination helped maintain the groups focus and resilience, and these often typical wider responses to change slowly dissipated.

 New processes had to be developed for this unique centralised function.
 The group grappled with the design of new processes; What are the activities?
 Why is it needed?
 Who is responsible, accountable, to be consulted and informed?
 Although challenging and answers didn’t come easily, this approach led to highly valuable discussions and processes that everyone owned agreed and formed the basis for operationalising the new service.